Western Ferries: History

 In the mid-1960s the islands on the west coast of Scotland were served by two kinds of vessel; mail ferries operated by David MacBrayne Ltd and "puffers" – small bulk cargo vessels capable of landing at simple piers or on the beach to discharge coal, lime etc. MacBrayne's also operated cargo vessels out of Glasgow.
 None of these vessels was equipped to deal with road transport.
 Three car ferries operated by MacBrayne's were all side-loading and not suited to carrying the sharply increasing growth in tourist traffic or commercial vehicles.

 In 1966 three people engaged in contracting work on the west coast decided to set up the Eileann Sea Service.
 With the help of an HIDB loan a landing craft type vessel, Isle of Gigha was constructed and started operation in the middle of the seaman's strike.
 But in November the ship capsized and this put the company in financial difficulty.
 If anything further were to happen, more money and technical back-up would be needed.

 A group of Scottish businessmen having special interest in shipping and haulage matters, many of whom also had local interest in Islay and Jura, subscribed £100,000 capital and Western Ferries was set up.

 Islay service

 was ordered from Ferguson Brothers (Port Glasgow) Ltd. of Port Glasgow.
 She was designed to carry 20 cars or a combination of cars and commercial vehicles.
 She was launched amid a storm of derision.
 Trading began on 7 April 1968 between Kennacraig, West Loch Tarbert, and Islay.

-The service provided a new roll-on/roll-off facility, operated twice as frequently as the existing boat to Islay, and offered lower rates without the benefit of subsidy.
-Unlike its competitor, it operated seven days a week, at night if required, and was punctual.
-It was immediately successful not only in taking the traffic which had formerly used mail or cargo services but also in converting much of the bulk trade which had formerly travelled in "puffers" to using trailers, thus saving on time, handling, breakage, pilferage and port dues.
-Lower rates led to a general increase in trade so that a larger and faster vessel was required.

 was ordered from Norway.
 She came into operation in 1969 with three sailings a day.
 The capital of the company was increased to £250,000.
-Western Ferries had already formed a very close working relationship with a local haulier.
-He opened depots near both ferry terminals so that trailers could be moved on and off the vessels quickly without drivers and tractors units having to cross with them.
-He provided a parcel service as well as bulk service, and with dedication, grass roots expertise and low rates he built a thriving business.